- Where can I find information about graduate student policies and procedures?

 - How can I withdraw from a graduate program?

-- To withdraw from a graduate program, first drop all current courses then email Graduate Studies and Research requesting to be withdrawn from your program.
+- To withdraw from a graduate program, first drop all current courses then email the Graduate School requesting to be withdrawn from your program.